breki/demeton/docs/Roadmap.md

 - https://en.wikipedia.org/wiki/Image_tracing
 - https://en.wikipedia.org/wiki/Color_quantization
 - https://en.wikipedia.org/wiki/Posterization

-## Support for other map projections
-Right now Demeton outputs the maps in Spherical Mercator projection, but for my own purposes I need support other types of projections, too.
-The projection would be provided through [PROJ](https://proj.org/usage/projections.html) parameters.
-So I need:
-1. A parser for PROJ strings.
-1. The underlying math model to be able to project lon/lat coordinates into map coordinates (and back).

-Since I'm not sure how much effort would take to implement a general-purpose map projection library, in the first phase I might stick with implementing support for just the projections I need.

-One other option would be to port PROJ library from another language.

 ## Generating elevation contours
 This task is similar to vectorization and some of the vectorization code could probably be reused.
 Instead of polygons, the end result here would be a list of polylines (or perhaps even better - Bezier curves).
 Each polyline would have an associated elevation.